-It is indeed a pity that cricket has not been able to brush-off the stigma of racism within its ranks.
+It is indeed a pity that Lengthening shadows of racism in cricket have not been able to brush off the stigma of racism within its ranks.
 Just a few months before this ugly spectre raised its head making many people associated with the game to quit the scene in disgrace.
 In the latest episode in this respect Cricket Scotland risks losing almost £500,000 in annual funding if it does not urgently implement the recommendations of a report that is expected to find institutional racism within the sport.The entire cricket board took the dramatic step of resigning ahead of the publication of the findings of what has been described as a devastating independent investigation.

 Cricket Scotland’s outgoing directors have also issued an apology to anyone who was abused or discriminated against after Scotland’s all-time leading wicket-taker Majid Haq and former team-mate Qasim Sheikh sparked the investigation by detailing allegations of racism.
 Majid Haq and his former team-mate Qasim Sheikh made a series of allegations of racism within Scottish cricket last November.
 Haq, who is now 39, had represented Scotland over a 13-year period but failed to play again following a tweet during the 2015 World Cup in which he said that it was always tougher when one is in the minority.